PatrickFenger/pythonAssignments/README.md

 -----------------------------------------------------------------

 # Dataset 1
+Below link will activate the download of the dataset.
+The file is zipped and therefore needs to be unzipped after downloaded to further engage with the content.

-The dataset is available here: https://www.kaggle.com/orangutan/koreanconflict/data
+The dataset is available here: https://www.kaggle.com/orangutan/koreanconflict/downloads/koreanconflict.zip/1

 Q1: How many soldiers came from a marine corps branch?